Xkube/xkube.github.io/README.md

  How to use:

- - Whenever you push a commit to this repository, it's code gets published to [xkube.github.io](https://xkube.github.io).
+ - Whenever you push a commit to this repository, its code gets published to [xkube.github.io](https://xkube.github.io).
  - To view the settings, visit the settings page for this repo, and click on the "pages" tab
  - That's about it